betesh/hebcal/README.md

 1. All date formats are YYYY-mm-dd, where month is index from 1 (i.e. 1 == January, not the usual javascript index of 0 == January!) and YYYY is the Gregorian year.

-    3- and 4-digit years are supported, so the domain of valid years is 100-9999.
-For years before the Gregorian transition (1582), the transition is ignored and the proleptic Gregorian calendar is used.
 1. $.whenIsPesach(yyyy) returns a date in the above format, where yyyy is the Gregorian year.

     Note that the date returned is the first day of Pesach, not the day on which Pesach begins at sunset.